skellis46/finger-pointing-moon/limits podcast.md

 - No Limit Inside
 - Three presents The Sky’s The Limit

 ## possible series themes (with quick thoughts on possible episodes)

 - limits of language
-    + unsayable things
-    + dance and language
-    + gaps between different languages
-    + when words fail us
-    + swearing and cussing
-    + language v direct experience
-    + silence and contemplation
-    + mutism
-    + sign language
-    + science of language
-    + computer languages and coding

 - limits of the body
     + gymnasts
     + circus performers